 "I uh...know it."
 Claire stifled a laugh of amusement.

-God, my daughter is a sneaky genius for a five-year old.
+God, my daughter is a sneaky genius for a four-year old.

 "Please don't tell her, Mummy!"
 Faith squealed on the phone, getting Claire's attention all too quickly back to the present.
 Right.
 Go home, Claire.
 Go home, now.

 "Yes, I promise!
 Mummy's good with promises, isn't she?
 Pinky swear."
 Claire could hear her daughter hum in content on the line.
 "Oh Faithie dear, thank you for calling me!"

 Truly, that call meant so much for her.
 All those tears have been instantly replaced with the joy of hearing one of her daughters on the phone.
 It could have been better if Brianna was awake, but she thought about how they could quarrel on who gets to go hold the phone and talk to Mummy, and begin to scream at each other.
 One of the two was enough for the night, perhaps.